azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 The attestation feature empowers users to support scenarios where human input is required to augment or override the default control evaluation status from AzSK.AzureDevOps.
 These may be situations such as:

-- The toolkit has generated the list of 'Administrators' for a project but someone needs to have a look at the list and ratify that these are indeed the correct people, or
+- The scanner has generated the list of 'Administrators' for a project but someone needs to have a look at the list and ratify that these are indeed the correct people, or
-- The toolkit has marked a control as failed.
+- The scanner has marked a control as failed.
 However, given the additional contextual knowledge, the application owner wants to ignore the control failure.

 In all such situations, there is usually a control result that is based on the technical evaluation (e.g., Verify, Failed, etc.) that has to be combined with the user's input in order to determine the overall or effective control result.
 The user is said to have 'attested' such controls